DanielTockan/Skii/README.md

 ## Obstacles Faced and Lessons

-- Expereinced tremendous difficulty finding ski Resort that met our needs.
+- Expereinced difficulty finding ski resort API's that met our needs.
 We decided to build our own API instead, and pull data that we could from external API's.
 An approach that I will use going forward.
 - Had major issues with deployment due to caps locks in our file structure.
 Learned best practices for setting up file structures and how to deploy going forward.
 - General issues with debugging trickier parts of the code that take a long time to figure out.
 Overcoming the feeling of lost, and relying on pair-programming and mathodical approach to solving problems.